szymon-sawicki/cinema-app/README.md

 # cinema app

+!!
+App is not finished !!

+Application used for management of cinema network with multiple cinema rooms.

 ##TODO

-- test validators, domain objects and dtos
+- WRITE TESTS FOR CINEMAS SERVICE !!
-- write domain classes - movie and seans
+- write domain whole classes - movie and screening